 The purchase APR for the card is currently 15.99 perceent, 19.99 percent or 24.99 percent variable based on your creditworthiness.
 Another one of the JetBlue Plus credit card perks includes a 0 percent intro APR for balance transfers for the first 12 billing cycles that are made 45 days of account opening.
 After the intro period, your regular APR for balance transfers will be 15.99 percent, 19.99 percent or 24.99 percent variable based on your credit profile.
 If you need a cash advance, the advance will be subject to a 25.24 percent variable APR.

 How the JetBlue Plus compares with other travel cards

 The JetBlue Plus card benefits are great, but what about other travel or airline cards?
 One popular credit card, the American Express® Gold Card, has a $250 annual fee.
-It also has a 60,000-point welcome bonus if you spend $4,000 in purchases within the first six months.
+It also has a 60,000-point welcome bonus if you spend $4,000 in purchases within the first six months of Card Membership.

 Best card to pair with JetBlue Plus

 Since the JetBlue Plus card earns points for the TrueBlue program, your best bet is to pair it with a cash back card.
 That way, you’ll be able to earn some pocket cash you can spend on your next rewards trip.